Regions: Southeast Asia, East Africa, Southern Africa, Latin America

 College of DuPage – Travel & Tourism program

-Over 25 years working in the luxury travel sector split between two tour operators and one resort hotel collection: Abercrombie & Kent (12.5 years); Cox & Kings (10 years); One&Only Resorts (5 years)
+Over 30 years working in the luxury travel sector.
+Before joining Travel Beyond in 2016, I worked for two tour operators and one resort hotel collection: Abercrombie & Kent (12.5 years); Cox & Kings (10 years); One&Only Resorts (5 years)

 Most Memorable Travel Experience